Create a new world

 See the Permissions page for all command permissions.

-If you don't specify any of these options, the default world settings will be used.
+If you do not specify a generator or type, the default world settings are used.

 Frequently asked questions